 Code Section: BC913

 Fire pumps are expensive, but they are not mandatory for all fire protection systems.
-With smart design decisions, it may be possible to avoid their use completely while still having a code-compliant system.
+With smart design decisions, it may be possible to avoid their use completely while still having a reliable and code-compliant system.

 Post-Fire Smoke Purge